-\cite{doi:10.1287/mnsc.1100.1258} investigate how auctioneers set reservation price when facing different number of bidders.
-We simulate LLMs as auctioneers to decide reservation price and buyers ($n=1, 4, 7, 10$) were computerized, whose private value would be drawn from cube-root distribution.
 We conduct regression analysis and pairwise t-test to verify hypothesis that the seller's chosen reservation price is increasing in the number of bidders.
 The dependent variable is the observed reserve price in a period, and the independent variables are (a) the number of bidders minus the average number of bidders and (b) the number of decision period minus the average number of periods, where we could interpret constant as average reservation price and can be compared to risk-neutral theoretical optimal reserve levels (42 for Cube-root).
-Among all the LLMs, coefficients on $n-\bar{n}$ conducted by Llama-70B, Qwen-72B, Qwen-32B, GPT-3.5, GPT-4 and GPT-4o mini are 1.888, 0.935, 1.026, 0.57, 0.599, 0.479, indicating the amount of price LLM simulated sellers increased for each additional bidder.
+Among all the LLMs, coefficients on $n-\bar{n}$ conducted by LLaMA-70B, Qwen-72B, Qwen-32B, GPT-3.5, GPT-4 and GPT-4o mini are 1.888, 0.935, 1.026, 0.57, 0.599, 0.479, indicating the amount of price LLM simulated sellers increased for each additional bidder.
 Constants are respectively 19.049, 24,253, 17.736, 27.379, 24.725, 26.695, which are all significantly lower than optimal level: 42.
 However, by conducting t-test, GPT 3.5 shows no significant different between reservation price under $n=7$ (28.85) and $n=10$ (29.11); GPT-4o mini shows no significant different among $n=4$ (27.33), $n=7$ (27.49) and $n=10$ (27.71).